Knifin/Knifin/README.md

-- 👋 Hi, I’m @Knifin or Angie
+- 👋 Hi, I’m @Knifin
-- 👀 I’m interested in photography, board games and food
+- 👀 I’m interested in photography, board games and food.
-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning TypeScript.
-- 💞️ I’m looking to collaborate on any board game related projects
+- 💞️ I’m looking to collaborate on any board game related projects.
-- 📫 You can reach me on here
+- 📫 You can reach me on here.
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He/Him/Hims
-- ⚡ Fun fact: I like learning new things
+- ⚡ Fun fact: I like learning new things.